worthyag/SixLove/draftReport.md

     last_name = models.CharField(max_length=50)
     email = models.EmailField(unique=True)
     date_of_birth = models.DateField(null=True, blank=True)
 ```

 **Code Snippet 1** The CustomUser model.

+Each attribute displayed in **code snippet 1** corresponds to a field within the database.
+In addition to the fields displayed, Django will add the other fields that are specified within `AbstractUser`, such the user's `id` and `password` among some other things.

 ## 4.2 The `tennis` app